Managing access to shared data and tools with groups

 Group roles versus resource permissionsPermissions for managed groups are not the same as permissions for other resources.
 If a group is given access to a workspace, the workspace owner controls the workspace role for the whole group (i.e., Reader or Writer).
 The group's admin only controls who is in the group (and who may modify the group itself).

-For example, if a group has the role of Writer (not Owner) in a workspace, even group
+For example, if a group has the role of Writer (not Owner) in a workspace, even a group

-admins will only have Writer access.
+admin will only have Writer access.

 Create your team Terra group in four steps